-Gmail is Not Working in Google Play Store
+Gmail Account Is Not Working On Google Play Store

-Android phones developed by Google for smartphones and tablets have become world’s leading smart phones.
-It has a market share of around 65 % which means that 2/3 rd. of the world smart phone users are android users.
+Android phones developed by Google for smartphones and tablets have become the world’s leading smartphones.
+It has a market share of around 65 % which means that 2/3 rd. of the world smartphone users are Android users.
 Google has developed an app store called Google Play store which contains millions of applications for different purposes.
 Android users can browse and download applications.
-Google Play is also digital media platform that offers music, magazines, books, movies, and television programs.
+Google Play is also a digital media platform that offers music, magazines, books, movies, and television programs.
 Google Play offers both free and paid apps.

 - Outdated Android OS: Your Android OS may not be up to date which may result in Gmail not working in Google play store.

 - Cache issues: Sometimes, your phone gets filled with unwanted information in the form of caches which results in Google Playstore not working.
 Go to applications and go to Google play store and press force stop.
 Restart your phone to see if the issue has resolved.